devilb2103/a_very_mid_chat_app/README.md

 users **can**:
   - join a room
   - view online users using a dynamic statefull online list
+  - view live typing status of online users using a dynamic statefull status line
   - retrieve old messages that are saved on the server as is
   - use the n-word without ip bans
   - look at beautiful ui (~~whose design i totally did not steal from someone on dribble~~)